 Once a far-off land Down Under, the sunkissed shores of Australia have never been more accessible to visit from the UK.
 And with the promise of weird and wonderful animals, endless golden beaches and ancient Indigenous history, you're going to want to take it all in.
 If that doesn't tempt you, then we also need to talk about the food and drink here.
-This diverse country boasts some of the freshest local produce going – whether that be melt-in-your-mouth calamari from the shores of the Tropical North, or delicious wines from the Barossa, Hunter and Yarra Valleys, or unrivalled cuisine onboard some of the greatest luxury trains in the world...
+This diverse country boasts some of the freshest local produce going – whether that be melt-in-your-mouth calamari from the shores of the Tropical North, delicious wines from the Barossa, Hunter and Yarra Valleys, or unrivalled cuisine onboard some of the greatest luxury trains in the world...

-Flight Centre's Travel Experts and Travel Butler concierge team know their stuff too, and with a little help from Australia's #24MillionMates can help you find the best spots to discover all of the country's highlights.
+Flight Centre's Travel Experts and concierge team know their stuff too, and can help you find the best spots to discover all of the country's highlights.
 After all, from the tropical top of Cape Tribulation all the way down to the rugged cliffs of Tasmania, we live, breathe and love Australia holidays.
 It's in our heritage; in 1982 we opened our first Flight Centre store in Sydney.
 Today we’re proud to be the world’s number one for travel to and around Australia.
 So whether you’re looking to visit relatives, drive along the coastline, experience the Outback, or just try a bit of everything, you’re in the best possible hands with Flight Centre.

 Tailor this journey